Gold IRA vs 401K

 What's a 401(k)?

-When considering your retirement savings options, understanding the 401(k) plan is essential.
 A 401(k) is a qualified, employer-sponsored retirement plan falling under the "defined contribution" category.
 This means that you, and potentially your employer, contribute a certain amount periodically, but the payout you'll receive during retirement depends on the market value of the account.

 Here are some key points to remember about 401(k) plans: